How Can We Help?

 • Integer Block Kit or virtual manipulatives required

-• Students are encouraged to use calculators where appropriate
+• Calculator Use: Students are encouraged to use calculators where appropriate to support learning and problem-solving.

-• Integer Block Kit not required, virtual manipulatives recommended
+• Virtual Manipulatives: While the Integer Block Kit is not required, virtual manipulatives are recommended to enhance hands-on learning and concept mastery.

 Things to keep in mind as you decide which Algebra 1 would work best for you: